In this post I will be sharing an Easy Pineapple Coleslaw Recipe.

 - Pineapple Juice – helps make the dressing creamy and adds more pineapple flavor.

 - Mayonnaise – adds flavor and creaminess to the dressing.
 I prefer Dukes but your brand of choice will work just fine.
-If you would like to lighten things up you could do a half mayo and half plain yogurt in the recipe.
+If you would like to lighten things up you could do a half mayo and half plain Greek yogurt in the recipe.